ebzzry/ebzzry.github.io/en/fkd/markdown.md

 <a name="bullets"></a> Bullets
 ------------------------------

-When making lists, I like to use the `-` (hyphen) charactr to indicate the first level.
+When making lists, I like to use the `-` (hyphen) character to indicate the first level.
 Then, I use the `+` (plus) character to indicate the second level.
 Finally, for level 3 and lower, I use `*` (asterisk) character.